Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 <h3>Requirements</h3>

-This project was done during my time as an intern at LenelS2.
+This project was done during my time as a UX Designer Co-op/intern at LenelS2.
 For this specific task, I was given a set of requirements.
 It was my job to not only find a solution to the given requirements, but find out any hidden requirements that I would need to work with.
-So in including to those that were given to me, I settled on the following requirements:
+So including those that were given to me, I settled on the following requirements:

 <h4>Issuing a Guest Pass</h4>